-In connection with the Quarterly Report of Kansas Gas and Electric Company (the Company) on Form 10-Q for the quarterly period ended September 30, 2002 (the Report) which this certification accompanies, Caroline A. Williams, in my capacity as President of the Company, and Paul R. Geist, in my capacity as Vice President and Treasurer (Principal Financial and Accounting Officer) of the Company, certify that the Report fully complies with the requirements of section 13(a) or Section 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
-78m or 780(d)) and that information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+In connection with the Quarterly Report of Westar Energy, Inc. (the Company) on Form 10-Q for the quarterly period ended September 30, 2002 (the Report) which this certification accompanies, each of the undersigned, in his capacity as a member of the committee appointed by the Board of Directors of the Company which is performing similar and equivalent functions to those performed by a principal or executive officer of the Company (the Committee), in my capacity as a member of such Committee, certify that the Report fully complies with the requirements of section 13(a) or Section 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
+78m or 78o(d)) and that information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.